 Are we a good fit?

-Before I jump into telling you about my story and my qualifications, I suspect that you’re reading this page because you want to know if I’m the right therapist to work with you in couples counselling.
+Before I jump into telling you about my story and my qualifications, I suspect that you’re reading this page because you want to know if I’m the right couples counsellor for you.
 So maybe the best place to start is to let you know the type of clients who have the most success working with me… I work best with people who: